songzijiang/Huayu-Gloabl/README.md

 Europe-Africa, and Asia-Pacific sectors, and the regional estimates are reprojected and blended into a common quasi-global product.

-This repository provides the inference and mosaicking entry point associated with the manuscript:
+This repository provides the Huayu-Global inference and mosaicking pipeline.

-> *Huayu-Global narrows the latency-accuracy gap in quasi-global precipitation
-> monitoring*

 ## Highlights